 ii.
-The manufacturer shall propose in his preliminary application for approval a method for durability testing and for determination of a deterioration factor for each evaporative emission engine family.
-The 4,000 and 50,000 mile test points (or their equivalents) used in determining the deterioration factor must be within the standards of Paragraph 1 or data will not be acceptable for use in the calculation of a deterioration factor.
+The manufacturer shall propose in his preliminary application for approval a method for durability testing and for determination of a DF for each evaporative emission engine family.
+The 4,000 and 50,000 mile test points (or their equivalent) used in determining the DF must be within the standards of Paragraph 1 or data will not be acceptable for use in the calculation of a DF.
 The Executive Officer shall review the method, and shall approve it if it meets the following requirements: